Born Reckless (1958 film)

-Born Reckless is a 1958 American Western film starring Mamie Van Doren and released through Warner Bros. studios.
+Born Reckless is a 1958 American Western film starring Mamie Van Doren and released by Warner Bros.
+Pictures.

 Plot

 Kelly Cobb travels and performs in various country rodeos in order to get enough money to buy a patch of land to call his own.
 One day he picks up Jackie Adams, a saloon singer and trick rider whom he saves from a clutching admirer.
 The two travel together and Jackie begins to fall in love with Kelly.
 Kelly however doesn't notice because of his drive to risk his life for the dream of the land he pursues.
 Jackie sums up that Kelly was just born reckless and she strives to change his free roaming lifestyle.